Blueberry17/advent-of-code-2015/README.md

 9. I'm so glad that brute force was sufficient here...
 10. Regex can make logic much simpler.
 11. Just end a loop instead of repeatedly continuing.
+12. Completely restarting is often easier for part 2.